Skip to content

 If you want to start any of the recruIT modules as containers, you can specify the corresponding --profile switch.
 For example, when working on the query module, it might be useful to run the screening list and the notify module for debugging.
 The following will start all development dependencies as well as build and run the list and notify containers:

-docker compose -f hack/docker-compose.yaml --profile=notify --profile=list build
+docker compose -f hack/compose.yaml --profile=omop --profile=notify --profile=list build

-docker compose -f hack/docker-compose.yaml --profile=notify --profile=list up
+docker compose -f hack/compose.yaml --profile=omop --profile=notify --profile=list up

 You can then start the query module via gradle by running